University of South Australia

 Special access schemes

-Indigenous Student Services (ISS) plays a vital role in ensuring that Aboriginal and Torres Strait Islander people gain access to UniSA’s programs through its community engagement, preselection and preparation programs, and reinforced by ongoing support and tutorial assistance.
+Wirringka Student Services (WSS) plays a vital role in ensuring that Aboriginal and Torres Strait Islander students gain access to UniSA’s programs through its community engagement, preselection and preparation programs, and reinforced by on-going support and tutorial assistance.

 - Aboriginal Tutorial Program that connects the University’s Indigenous students with academic tutors for each of their courses.